1cbyc/feedback_platform/readme.md

 ## FUCKKKKK
-something tells me i might have to become a ui designer for this, because
+something tells me i might have to become a ui designer for this, because there is this guy i could've asked to make a ui for me, but